Tusha435/My_Assignments/README.md

 # My_Assignments
-This is a no skip zone can make a bright future in this help
+This is a no skip zone.
+You can create a bright future for yourself and your idiotic family.